 \subsection{Cross-Modal Generation Coherence}

-Current world models often struggle to achieve consistent cross-modal generation, wherein visual, geometric, and semantic modalities must jointly interact to form a coherent representation of the environment.
-Misalignment can result in generated imagery that conflicts with the underlying 3D structure, undermining reliability in downstream perception and planning tasks.
-Overcoming these issues requires integrated architectures that jointly learn from diverse sensor data while enforcing strict consistency constraints during generation ~\cite{xie2025x-drive, li2025uniscene}.
-Furthermore, ensuring fine-grained spatial alignment and temporal synchronization is crucial for accurately modeling the dynamic interactions in realistic driving environments.
-Future research should target this fundamental challenge to harmonize diverse data streams.
+Current world models often struggle with consistent cross-modal generation, in which visual, geometric, and semantic modalities must jointly form a coherent representation of the environment.
+Misalignment can produce imagery that conflicts with the underlying 3D structure, undermining downstream perception and planning.